clagob/tl-chatbot/README.md

-# Conversation Street BOT for Think Life
+# Conversation Street BOT for ThinkLife

 Project for leads generation commissioned from the Prince of Gambia.